-if you’re specifically looking for a travel guide to southern Cebu, please check my extensive and laborious, writing-wise, Southern Cebu Travel Guide.
+Looking for a travel guide to southern Cebu?
+Check my extensive and laborious (writing-wise) Southern Cebu Travel Guide.

 There are reasons why we live in a place.
 There are reasons why we leave a place.
 Cebu City has been that place where arrivals are as frequent as departures, where the act of arriving is as exciting as the act of departing.
 Maybe because at the heart of my trips, I always look forward to smelling my own sheets, tasting my own cooked meals, looking at my own familiar mess, touching the spines of my own books, listening to the meows of my own litter.
 This city houses all the things I called my own.